MicrosoftDocs/entra-docs/docs/identity/users/groups-bulk-download.md

 # Bulk download a list of groups in Microsoft Entra ID

-You can download a list of all the groups in your organization to a comma-separated values (CSV) file in the portal for Microsoft Entra ID, part of Microsoft Entra.
+You can download a list of all the groups in your organization to a comma-separated values (CSV) file in the portal for Microsoft Entra ID.
 All admins and nonadmin users can download group lists.

 ## Download a list of groups

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

->[!NOTE]
-> The columns downloaded are predefined.
+The columns downloaded are predefined.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
 1. Select **Microsoft Entra ID**.